All Wetsuits

 BARE Sports Has What You Need

 No matter the type of wetsuit or size (7mm, 5mm, 3mm) you’re searching for, BARE Sports has you covered.
 You can check out our selection of men’s or women’s wetsuits.
-With our different models such as Reactive and Evoke or Velocity and Nixie Ultra, you’re sure to find what you’re looking for.
+With our different models such as men's Reactive and women's Evoke or the men's Velocity Ultra 2.0 and women's Nixie Ultra, you’re sure to find what you’re looking for.

 Reactive